stat545ubc-2023/collaborative-group-23/TEAMWORK.md

 _**Division of Labor**_

-1. *Nat* made adjustments to the troubleshooting-2.Rmd file, which was then approved by **.
+1. *Nat* made adjustments to the troubleshooting-2.Rmd file, which was then approved by *Shreya*.
 2. *Johnson* added the troubleshoot package, modified the README.md and TEAMWORK.md files, submitted the pull request which was approved by *Hannah*.
 3. *Hannah* made adjustments to the troubleshooting-2.Rmd file, which was approved by **.
-4. *Shreya* made adjustments to the troubleshooting-2.Rmd file, which was then approved by **.
+4. *Shreya* made adjustments to the troubleshooting-2.Rmd file, which was then approved by *Nat*.

 **Communication**